meain/ojut/README.md

 _You can specify model as empty `ojut -model ""` to show a picker._

+_You can list all available models with `ojut -list-models` to see which ones are available and which are cached locally._

 ## Installation

 > You also could run via the nix flake using `nix run github:meain/ojut`